Kaalidas

-Kaalidas is a 2019 Indian Tamil-language psychological thriller film written and directed by Sri Senthil.
+Kaalidas is a 2019 Indian Tamil-language crime thriller film written and directed by Sri Senthil.
 The film stars Bharath and Ann Sheetal, while Suresh Menon and Aadhav Kannadasan portray other pivotal roles.
+The music was composed by Vishal Chandrashekhar with cinematography by Suresh Bala and editing by Bhuvan Srinivasan.

-The film began production during October 2017 and completed its shoot by March 2018.
-The film was released on 13 December 2019 and received positive reviews from the audience and critics and became a box office success.
-It is one of the best films of Bharath's career.
+The film began production during October 2017 and completed its shoot by early 2018.
+The film was released on 13 December 2019.
+A sequel, Kaalidas 2, was released in 2026.

 Plot

-The film begins with Inspector Kaalidas investigating the death of a woman, which he initially believes to be a suicide.
-Meanwhile, his relationship with his wife, Vidyaa (Ann Sheetal), is strained due to his work pressure.
-A mysterious tenant (Aadhav Kannadasan), resembling Vidyaa's college love, moves into their house.
-As more women die under similar circumstances, the police suspect connections to the Blue Whale Challenge and extramarital affairs.

-Investigations lead them to a woman named Shanti, a procurer who escapes but is later killed.
-The police discover that Vidyaa, along with the victims, visited a parlor regularly.
-Fearing Vidyaa may be the next target, Kaalidas rushes home, only to find that Vidyaa is the actual murderer and the tenant is imaginary.
-Vidyaa suffered from schizophrenia after the death of their daughter and created an imaginary version of Kaalidas.
-The face of her imaginary character is revealed to be George's son, who visits the same parlor.

-The blood sample on the last victim matches Vidyaa's, proving her guilt.
-In the final scene, Vidyaa's imaginary character attempts to kill her, symbolizing her desire to be only with her husband.
-Kaalidas quits his job and becomes "Pappu" to be the man Vidyaa loves.
-The film ends with Kaalidas singing Vidyaa's favorite song, and the imaginary character disappears.
+Inspector Kaalidas investigates a string of apparent suicides involving unhappily married women.
+Strained by work, he neglects his wife, Vidyaa, who is secretly suffering from schizophrenia following the death of their infant child.
+To cope, Vidyaa hallucinates a tenant—an idealized version of Kaalidas from his college days—and begins a "relationship" with him.

+The investigation reveals that Vidyaa is the killer; she murdered the women she met at a local parlor to "protect" her marriage from their influence.
+The tenant is revealed to be a figment of her imagination, his face borrowed from a stranger she saw in passing.
+When Vidyaa feels guilty for "cheating" with this hallucination, her subconscious causes the imaginary tenant to attack her.
+Realizing his neglect caused her breakdown, Kaalidas quits his job to care for Vidyaa, successfully replacing the hallucination by becoming the attentive man she loves.

 Production

-The film was launched in October 2017, with production studios Leaping Horse Entertainment, Incredible Productions and Dina Studios announcing that they will jointly produce the directorial debut of Sri Senthil, who had earlier won the reality talent show "Naalaiya Iyakkunar".
+The film was announced in October 2017, with production studios Leaping Horse Entertainment, Incredible Productions and Dina Studios announcing that they will jointly produce the directorial debut of Sri Senthil, who had earlier won the reality talent show Naalaiya Iyakkunar.
 Titled Kaalidas, the team selected Bharath and Suresh Chandra Menon to portray pivotal roles in the film.
 Bharath was revealed to be portraying a police officer, with the film set in a span of three days.

-The film completed its shoot across Chennai and Hyderabad, and was revealed to be in post-production by March 2018.
-Bharath began dubbing for his portions in the film after a month-long industry-wide strike on working on film was called off during April 2018.
+The film completed its shoot across Chennai and Hyderabad, and was revealed to be in post-production by early 2018.
+Bharath began dubbing for his portions in April after a month-long industry-wide strike on working on film was called off during April 2018.

 Soundtrack

-Soundtrack was composed by Vishal Chandrasekhar.
+The soundtrack was composed by Vishal Chandrashekhar.